JakeHumphries/investment-service/README.md

 # investment-service

-The Investment Service handles the processing and management of customer investments into available funds
+The Investment Service handles the processing and management of customer investments into available funds.

 ## Running Locally